-Banks represent most of the available capital globally and since the Paris Climate Agreement the largest banks have still invested nearly $2 trillion into the fossil fuel sector.
-This is equivalent to $2.4 billion for every working day since the end of 2015, with no downward trend and no assessment of the carbon impact of that finance.
+Banks represent most of the available capital globally and since the Paris Climate Agreement the largest banks have still invested more than $2.7 trillion into the fossil fuel sector.
+This is equivalent to more than $1.5 billion for every day since the end of 2015, with no downward trend and no assessment of the carbon impact of that finance.

-Given the scale of the climate challenge and the crucial role of the banking industry, and the financial sector in general, in facilitating the net zero carbon transition, the Partnership for Carbon Accounting Financials was created.
+Given the scale of the climate challenge and the crucial role of the financial industry in facilitating the net zero carbon transition, the Partnership for Carbon Accounting Financials was created.

 PCAF is a global partnership of financial institutions that work together to develop and implement a harmonized approach to assess and disclose the greenhouse gas (GHG) emissions associated with their loans and investments.

 The harmonized accounting approach provides financial institutions with the starting point required to set science-based targets and align their portfolio with the Paris Climate Agreement.
 PCAF enables transparency and accountability and will develop an open-source global GHG accounting standard for financial institutions.

 In 2015, fourteen Dutch financial institutions created PCAF, under the leadership of ASN Bank.
 The initiative was launched via a Dutch Carbon Pledge calling on the negotiators at the Paris Climate Summit in 2015 to take ambitious steps while the committed financial institutions take their share in delivering an essential shift to a low carbon economy, starting with measuring and disclosing the GHG emissions of their loans and investments.

 Since then, more financial institutions from the Netherlands have joined forces to develop and implement open-source methodologies to measure the GHG emissions of all asset classes within their loans and investments portfolios.